AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-debp-04-idempotent-pipelines-build-once-run-safely-forever.md

 ![Pipeline running multiple times and converging to the same result](images/debp/04/idempotent-pipeline.png)

 A pipeline runs, processes 100,000 records, and loads them into the target table.
 Then it fails on a downstream step.
 The orchestrator retries the entire job.
-Now the table has 200,000 records — 100,000 of them duplicates.
+Now the table has 200,000 records : 100,000 of them duplicates.
 Revenue reports double.
 Dashboards misfire.
 Someone spends the next four hours manually deduplicating records and explaining to stakeholders why the numbers were wrong.

 This is the cost of not building idempotent pipelines.

 ## What Idempotency Means for Pipelines

 An idempotent operation produces the same result no matter how many times you execute it.
-For data pipelines, that means: running the same job twice — or ten times — leaves the target data in the exact same state as running it once.
+For data pipelines, that means: running the same job twice : or ten times,  leaves the target data in the exact same state as running it once.

 This property matters because retries are inevitable.
 Orchestrators retry failed tasks.
 Backfill jobs reprocess historical data.
 Network glitches cause at-least-once delivery.
 Engineers manually rerun jobs during debugging.
 Without idempotency, every one of these events risks data corruption.